opencast/apache-httpd-stream-security-plugin/README.md

 2. Rebuild the `configure` file by running the `autoconf` tool without any further parameters.

 Changes in both files, `configure.ac` and `configure` need to be committed to the version control system.

+### Docker based build environment

+The project comes with a `Dockerfile` which defines a Docker image useful for tasks during development.
+In order to build the image, execute this task:

+    docker build -t stream-security-build-env .

+### Build distribution archive

+The distribution archive can be created leveraging the Docker image created in the previous step by executing this command:

+    docker run --rm -v $(pwd):/tmp -w /tmp stream-security-build-env ./configure && make dist distclean

+As a result, you should find the archive in your working directory.